Cd8Zfq/Scraping-project/README.md

-A Basic Scraper that extracts articles from the Facebook Marketplace (deprecated) MADE FOR EDUCATION PURPOSE ONLY
+A Basic Scraper that extracts articles from the Facebook Marketplace (deprecated) MADE FOR EDUCATIONAL PURPOSE ONLY